geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 8. Below the first check box that you selected in the prior step, enter **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) in the **Administrator email address** field.
 Then copy this value and paste it into the **Administrator email address** field below the second check box that you selected in the prior step.

-9. Select **Save**, which may take a few minutes to update Adatum’s organization settings.  <br/>

-	‎**Note:** In your virtual lab environment, the window displaying the progress bar may not finish, even after waiting over 5 minutes.
-If this occurs, select the X in the upper right corner of the window to close it, and then select the option in which you confirm that you want to leave the page.
-You will lose your updates from this task, but that’s OK because this task does not impact any other tasks in this lab.
+9. Select **Save**, then select **OK** once the update is complete, adn then select **OK** once the changes are saved successfully.

 ### Task 8 – Manage Connection Filters

 Holly has been contacted by Adatum’s CTO.
 He is upset that he keeps finding email from friends and business associates in his junk email folder, and he’s even had email blocked entirely by a spam filter.
-He has asked Holly to address this problem by making sure that email sent from people that are trusted doesn't get blocked.
+He has asked Holly to address this problem by making sure that email sent from people who are trusted do not get blocked.

 Holly has investigated the situation and has found that in Exchange Online, you can create a connection filter policy that defines a list of IP addresses that you trust.
 This is known as an Allow list, or Safe Sender list.
-You can also create a blocked senders list, which is a list of IP addresses, typically from known spammers, that you don't ever want to receive email messages from.
+You can also create a Blocked senders list, which is a list of IP addresses (typically from known spammers) that you don't ever want to receive email messages from.

 1. In the **Exchange admin center**, you should still be displaying **protection** from the left-hand navigation pane.
 In the list of protection tabs across the top of the screen, select **connection filter.**

 2. In the list of connection filters, the **Default** filter is already selected by default.
-Select the **pencil (edit)** icon in the menu bar that appears above the filter list to edit this filter.
+Select the **pencil (edit)** icon in the menu bar that appears above the filter list to edit this Default filter.

 3. In the **Default** window, in the left-hand pane, select the **connection filtering** tab.  <br/>

 	**Note:** In this section you will be presented a variety of options on what IP Addresses will be allowed to send messages to your environment and what IP addresses will be blocked.

 4. At this time, you will NOT be adding IP addresses to the allow or block lists.
 You can do this if you have a known IP address you would like to test against.
-It typically takes up to 1 hour to replicate the change.
+It typically takes up to 1 hour to replicate the change within the system.
 For this lab, simply review the fact that you can create allowed and blocked lists of IP addresses.

-5. As a best practice, select the **Enable safe list** check box at the bottom of the page to enable the most common third-party sources of trusted senders for your tenant.
+5. Select the **Enable safe list** check box at the bottom of the page.
+This is a best practice that enables for your tenant the most common third-party sources of trusted senders that Microsoft subscribes to.
+Selecting this check box skips spam filtering on messages sent from these senders, ensuring that they are never mistakenly marked as spam.

-6. Select **Save** to save this filter.
+6. Select **Save** to save this filter, and then select **OK** once the changes are successfully saved.

 ### Task 9 – Manage Spam Filters

 For Office 365 customers whose mailboxes are hosted in Microsoft Exchange Online, their email messages are automatically protected against spam and malware.
 Office 365 has built-in malware and spam filtering capabilities that help protect inbound and outbound messages from malicious software and help protect you from spam.

 As Adatum’s Global Admin, Holly doesn't need to set up or maintain the filtering technologies, which are enabled by default.
 However, she can make company-specific filtering customizations in the Exchange admin center.
-She has decided to test this out by configuring a spam policy to grant or deny an email by focusing on the language of the email and the location of email origin.
+She has decided to test this out by configuring a spam policy to grant or deny an email by focusing on the language of the email and the location of the email's origin.

 1. In the **Exchange admin center**, you should still be displaying **protection** from the left-hand navigation pane.
-In this list of tabs across the top of the screen, select **spam filter**.
+In the list of tabs across the top of the screen, select **spam filter**.

 2. In the list of spam filters, the **Default** filter is already selected by default.
-Select the **pencil (edit)** icon in the menu bar that appears above the filter list to edit this filter.
+Select the **pencil (edit)** icon in the menu bar that appears above the filter list to edit this Default filter.

 3. In the **Default** window, in the left-hand pane, select **spam and bulk actions**.  <br/>